WhiteMagic3333/HRMS-LITE/README.md

   - Bulk attendance marking for multiple employees
   - View individual employee attendance calendar
   - Track present/absent day statistics

-## NOTE
-   - The page might not show data for about 30-40 seconds of page load.
-   - Since I am using free tier of render for backend services.
-Page might not show data for about a min, since backend services are being redeployed after 15 minutes of inactivity or more.

-## Assumptions
-   - Deleted Employee info can only be viewed from Manage Attendance -> Employee Attendance Details
-   - Employee is only shown for attendance if he's not deleted and was create before or on the same date

 ## Tech Stack